feedhenry-raincatcher/raincatcher-angularjs/packages/angularjs-extensions/README.md

 ## Publishing

-In order to consume module it's needs to be published to public or private npm registry.
+In order to consume a module, it needs to be published to a public or private npm registry.

 > Note: Change template package name and authors in order to publish it as your own custom module.